One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Graph deconstructions

-For $d \geq 0$ and $k \geq 1$, let us say that a node $u$ of a rooted tree has property $P(d,k)$ if $d = 0$ or if $d > 0$ and $u$ has $k$ pairwise incomparable descendents each having property $P(d-1, k)$.
+For $d \geq 0$ and $k \geq 1$, let us say that a node $u$ of a rooted tree has property $P(d,k)$ if either $d = 0$ or $d > 0$ and $u$ has $k$ pairwise incomparable descendents each having property $P(d-1, k)$.
 (Here, we consider two nodes $v, v'$ to be incomparable if neither is an ancestor of the other.)
 Let us say that a rooted tree has property $P(d, k)$ if its root has property $P(d,k)$.
-Observe that if a rooted tree has property $P(d, k)$, then the tree contains $\relt_{d,k}$ as a minor.
+Observe that such a tree contains $\relt_{d,k}$ as a minor.